ticki/mu/README.md

-- _A text-based, shell-like interface instead of a GUI:_ I hope I need not convince you that using your keyboard is faster than using your mouse, and as such (at least for "advanced users") programs centered around text (which is most programs) ought to be TUIs.
+- _A text-based, shell-like interface instead of a GUI:_ I hope I need not convince you that using your keyboard is faster than using your mouse, and as such (at least for "advanced users") programs centered around text (which is most programs) ought to be terminal-based.
-- _First-class TeX integration:_ While Anki does support TeX, it feels like a hack with all sorts of issues with diagrams and so on. `mu` is literally just opening a PDF viewer (e.g. in some sort of presentation mode, as `zathura` implements) for viewing card, and therefore will just view your rendered TeX file.
+- _First-class TeX integration:_ While Anki does support TeX, it feels like a hack with all sorts of issues with diagrams and so on. `mu` is literally just opening a PDF viewer (e.g. in some sort of presentation mode, as `zathura` implements) for viewing card, and will therefore just view your rendered TeX file.
-- _Flashcards sit in the file system instead of a database:_ One major issue with Anki is that flashcards are stored in a database file, which in particular means that you cannot keep your cards in a Git repository.
+- _Flashcards sit in the file system instead of a database:_ One major issue with Anki is that flashcards are stored in a database file, which means in particular that you cannot keep your cards neatly in a version control system.
 - _Editing is done in your editor of choice:_ Somewhat adjacent to the previous point, I found that the Anki editor encouraged laziness, because I could not use my editor of choice when creating and editing cards.
 When I have increased control, I care more and as a result I don't get a deck that